Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Introduction

 This paper primarily considers homogeneous networks with $k \geq 3$ modules.
 In this setting, distributions using a hypergraph partitioning formulation and heuristic solvers proved to be the most effective \citep{wu2023entanglement, andres2024distributing}.
 However, this approach jointly determines the module allocation and the implementation of non-local gates based on that allocation, even though the former cannot logically depend on the latter.
-As our main contribution, we observe that exact integer programming formulations \citep{papadimitriou1998combinatorial, karp2009reducibility, wolsey2020integer} yield improved ebit costs if the module allocation function is \textit{fixed}, demonstrating stability for various types of circuits.
+As our main contribution, we observe that exact binary integer programming (BIP) formulations \citep{papadimitriou1998combinatorial, karp2009reducibility, wolsey2020integer} under a \emph{fixed} module allocation function (i.e., assignment of each qubit to a specific Quantum Processing Unit (QPU)) yield improved ebit costs, demonstrating stability for various types of circuits.
 First, we present formulations for $k \geq 4$ modules and then show how it simplifies for $k = 3$ modules.
 As a result, our method can be combined with any DQC solver by ignoring its distribution steps and adopting only the module allocation it returns.
 Our approach further reduces ebit costs for various types of circuits, with significant improvements observed in some structured circuits.
 This highlights the importance of our post-processing for achieving robust results.

-We also propose a simple suboptimal heuristic to find a module allocation function, although we currently find it effective only for quantum Fourier transform (QFT) circuits \citep{nielsen2010quantum, coppersmith2002approximate, ruiz2017quantum}.
-Interestingly, experimental results suggest that the proposed heuristic is likely to be optimal for these circuits.
+The motivation for using a BIP formulation is that, given a fixed module allocation, selecting migrations (defined in Section~\ref{problem_formulation}) to cover all non-local gates reduces to a discrete subset-selection problem with binary decisions.
+An exact BIP formulation yields (solver-)optimal solutions for this fixed-module subproblem, enabling a principled post-processing step that can be plugged into any existing method by reusing its module allocation and optimizing only the distribution layer.

 The rest of this paper is organized as follows.
-Section 2 provides an overview of background and related works.
-In Section 3, we present detailed derivations and proofs of our binary integer programming (BIP) formulations, along with an explanation of the unique characteristics of distributing QFT circuits.
+Section 2 provides an overview of the background and related works.
+In Section 3, we present detailed derivations and proofs of our BIP formulations, along with an explanation of the unique characteristics of distributing quantum Fourier transform (QFT) circuits \citep{nielsen2010quantum, coppersmith2002approximate, ruiz2017quantum}.
 Section 4 presents experimental results, which have been validated on various circuits.
 Finally, Section 5 concludes the paper and offers a perspective on future work.